dev-sushi/docs/docs/configuration/basic.md

 exec_command = gcc -o lib/out [file-name]
 ```

--   [file-name] is automatically replaced by sushi with file path that user wants to execute, for example, if we want to execute file: `foo.hpp` from path: `lib/foo.hpp`, [file-name] will be replaced with this: `lib/foo.hpp`
+-   [file-name] is automatically replaced by lingfo with file path that user wants to execute, for example, if we want to execute file: `foo.hpp` from path: `lib/foo.hpp`, [file-name] will be replaced with this: `lib/foo.hpp`

 Now, there is `import_syntax`.
-As the name says, it's just import template that sushi will use to import function from other language.
-For example, once again if we want to use function from `lib/foo.hpp` the import_syntax would be (already replaced by sushi) this:
+As the name says, it's just import template that lingfo will use to import function from other language.
+For example, once again if we want to use function from `lib/foo.hpp` the import_syntax would be (already replaced by lingfo) this:

 ```cpp
 #include <foo.hpp>